-The benefits of interval training are numerous: it will increase your heart functions, in a more efficient manner than standard cardio training.
+The benefits of interval training are numerous: it will increase your heart functions, more efficiently than standard cardio training.
 Within a few weeks, it will also increase the amount of oxygen that your body can use.
 Overall it will, therefore, increase your stamina and endurance.

-If you are up for a bit of a challenge and to vary your workouts, you can also try hill workouts.
+If you are up for a bit of a challenge try hill workouts.

 Running uphill is challenging and good for improving speed.
 Going back down that hill will work your quads and joints.
-You can choose to do a short distance at a high pace for a tough workout, or incorporate some in your itinerary on longer runs.
+You can choose to do a short distance at a high pace for a tough workout, or incorporate some in your scheduled longer runs.

 By adding some of these into your standard easy pace runs, you will improve over time your running stamina and overall endurance.
 But it is not the only type of workout you can do…running performance is not only about running.